 If you’re on a budget, you can still enjoy the wonders of the new wave kitchen.
 We strongly recommend Töltő if made from scratch sausages sound good to you.
 Even the buns and all the toppings are made at this tiny eatery, and the presentation is exactly like in their very sexy photographs.

 Artisan bakeries and specialty coffee shops are also popping up everywhere, and grabbing a pastry and a cappuccino (with the most Instragrammable latte art) at one of them is yet another way of affordable luxury.
 Some of our favorites include Freyja with their unbelievable sourdough croissants (try the pistachio!), The Hatchery with the yummiest cocoa roll, or Artizán with some beautiful cardamom buns.

 Vegan Food in Budapest

-Vegan and healthy eating has reached Budapest as well and you can choose from an endless – and an ever-growing selection of places.
-If you’d like to try more traditional dishes we recommend Napfényes restaurant for a proper sit-down meal experience.
+Vegan and healthy eating has reached Budapest as well, and you can choose from an endless – and an ever-growing selection of places.
+If you’d like to try more traditional Hungarian dishes, we recommend Napfényes restaurant for a proper sit-down meal experience.

 What Budapest Food to Avoid?

 Many traditional snacks like the lángos and the chimney cake are now served with crazy amounts of toppings and fillings.
-We love new and innovative things, but some dishes are best in the original way.
-When they try to offer you ten different toppings for your lángos keep in mind that you will be charged for each and every item, thus the final price of a one-dollar lángos can be what you would pay for a three-course meal elsewhere.
+Locals love new and innovative things, but some dishes are best in the original way.
+When they try to offer you ten different toppings for your lángos, keep in mind that you will be charged for each and every item.
+Thus, the final price of a one-dollar lángos can be what you would pay for a three-course meal elsewhere.